 For anyone who's new to higher education, and interested in a field of study related to these types of plants and their pharmacology, I suggest the study of Phytochemistry.
 You could be the first, or one of the few to actually put an end to the lack of scientific certainty for ethnobotanicals such as Galanga maraba.
 With more and more truth being exposed to the main stream, those who seek to cloud of vision with propaganda loose the battle quicker and quicker.
 Thank you all for checking out this page, and if you found it helpful, interesting, or anything of the sort, please subscribe to the newsletter towards the bottom of the page. :)

-Applications: spice, aphrodisiac, psychedelic, treatment for stomach ailments, general medicine ( to be used carefully and precisely ), and more.
+Applications: spice, aphrodisiac, entheogenic, treatment for stomach ailments, general medicine ( to be used carefully and precisely ), and more.